killermann/samuel-killermann-curriculum-vitae/content/about/index.md

 ## How I Pay Rent

+The question I get asked the most: "You give away everything you make for free... how... do you afford... life?"

-I spend most of my time creating free things for the internet.
-For the past several years, I primarily earned a living from...
+It is true that I spend most of my time creating free things for the internet, and that I've uncopyrighted all of my work.

+In light of that, for the past several years, I have primarily earned a living from...

 - performing [social justice comedy shows](http://itspronouncedmetrosexual.com/campus-programs/);
 - [speaking](http://samtalkto.us) at events; and